 - Massachusetts state government has made energy efficiency an essential focus in the buildings and fleets it owns and operates, as a demonstration of energy and environmental leadership.
 This focus is yielding energy and cost savings, greenhouse gas emissions reductions, and enhanced comfort in state buildings; it is Leading by Example.

 - In Massachusetts, you have access to services and incentives to manage your energy use and control the cost of heating and cooling your home and running your appliances, and apply technologies.
 One smart choice is to start with an energy assessment, through Mass Save’s® online tool or website.
 DOER is also developing a residential energy pilot program launching later this year.
 See more options below:

 - Landmark energy efficiency targets have been set for the next three years for electricity and natural gas savings in Massachusetts.
 They are expected to reduce energy waste, create customer savings, and stimulate the clean energy economy by creating jobs and innovation.

 Unlike a car's miles-per-gallon (MPG) rating, there is no energy label to inform you about energy use when you buy a house or lease an office.
 DOER is collaborating with partners to pilot building energy ratings and establish related, common sense labels for both residential homes and commercial office buildings.

-The Peak Demand Reduction Grant Program is a $4.5 million DOER initiative designed to test strategies for reducing Massachusetts’ energy usage at times of peak demand. $1.5 million is being used to fund projects designed to defer investment in energy transmission and distribution systems.
-An additional $3 million will be used to fund projects designed to address all aspects of peak demand including transmission and distribution investment, wholesale capacity markets, and customer demand charges.
+The Peak Demand Reduction Grant Program is a $4.68 million DOER initiative designed to test strategies for reducing Massachusetts’ energy usage at times of peak demand. $1.975 million was awarded to fund projects designed to defer investment in energy transmission and distribution systems.
+An additional $2.71 million will be used to fund projects designed to address all aspects of peak demand reduction including transmission and distribution investment, wholesale capacity markets, and customer demand charges.

 - Commercial and residential buildings are major contributors to greenhouse gas emissions.
 Buildings consume 40 percent of primary energy used annually in the United States and 54 percent of energy used annually in Massachusetts.
 Our state is working to transform energy use in old and new buildings, moving toward super-efficiency and zero net energy renovation and construction, efforts critical to slowing the harmful progress of climate change.